- PLAN YOUR VISIT

-Our young bachelor male hornbill was hatched at a zoo in southern California.
-You can find him near Koala Crossing, across from Komodo Alley.
+Our male hornbill was hatched at a zoo in Southern California.
+You can find him near Koala Crossing.

 The great hornbill is among the world's largest hornbill species, weighing in at up to six pounds.
 Both male and female birds are primarily black with white necks.
 The wings have white bands while the white tail is barred with black bands.
 Males have red eyes surrounded by black skin, while females have white eyes surrounded by red skin.
 Great hornbills have a gland near their tail that secrets a yellowish-orange oil.
 When birds groom themselves they spread the oil over their feathers and head, giving each bird a unique coloration.